rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 # Building an initial model

 Intuitively, the nearest neighbors to a location must relate in *some* way to the traffic density.
 However, that relation might be somewhat complicated.
-A second intuition is if you are trying to estimate traffic at a given hour (at a particular location), the hours before and after are STRONGLY correlated with it.
+A second intuition is if you are trying to estimate traffic at a given hour (at a particular location), the hours before and after ought to be well correlated with it.

 The idea is as follows.
 For a given location-hour pair, compute the K nearest neighbors for the hour and the hours immediately before and after.
-Take the distances to, and the traffic counts associated with, the neighbors as features X to predict the actual traffic counts Y.  Train a good regression algorithm to improve the RMSE.
+Take the traffic counts and distances associated with the neighbors as features X to predict the actual traffic counts Y.  Train a good regression algorithm to improve the RMSE.

-Tree-based methods are great for this task - they are fairly robust, and can build complex non-linear relations between the inputs X and the outcomes Y.  Specifically, I chose to try the ensemble methods [Random Forests](https://en.wikipedia.org/wiki/Random_forest) and [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting).
-Taking this approach provided the biggest boost in performance of all the approaches I explored (see *Model Exploration* below).
-For example, using a Random Forest on the k-neighbor pairs improved the RMSE to about 1.6 times better than PiinPoint's current approach.
+Tree-based methods are great for this task - they are fairly robust, and can build complex non-linear relations between the inputs X and the outcomes Y.  As a first stab, I chose to try the ensemble method [Random Forests](https://en.wikipedia.org/wiki/Random_forest).
+Taking this approach proved to be a great improvement over the baseline model from PiinPoint (see *Model Exploration* below).
+Using a Random Forest on the k-neighbor pairs improved the RMSE to about 1.6 times better than PiinPoint's current approach.

 # Further Improvements: Augmenting the data

 Due to the incredibly sparse nature of the data, I wanted to see if I could augment our features X with publicly available data.
 One obvious choice is the US Census.
 The intuition is simple - areas with low/higher population ought to correlate with pedestrian and vehicle traffic.
 Moreover, the median age of a location might affect traffic patterns (think work-life versus night-life).
 Using the Census Tract data, I constructed an interpolation based method of estimating these quantities for any given location.
 Once in place, these quantities were computed and added to our features.

 Next, I had the intuition that the type of street that a location is on might be  important.
 Intuitively, highways are likely to have more vehicle traffic than a 'court' or a 'lane'.
 The opposite may be true perhaps for pedestrians.
-So I queried the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/intro) and placed the road types into the following bins:<br>
+So I queried the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/intro) and placed the road types into the following bins:<br><br>
 <code><sub><sup>{highway/route, street/road/drive, lane/place/court/way/circle, ave/blvd, bridge/tunnel, path/walk/bridge}</sup></sub></code>

 Finally, I wanted to try to inform the model about the nearby density of interesting places that might draw traffic.
 For this information I turned to [Factual.com](https://factual.com/), who have data on the location and types of places near a given latitude and longitude.
 The categories for places are broad at the high level, but sub-categories can be quite specific.
-Due to API limits and time constraints I was limited to putting places
+Due to API limits and time constraints I was limited to putting places into two bins.
+The first one is more business/services-like places:

+<br><br>
+<code><sub><sup>{Automotive, Community/Government, Healthcare, Business/Services, Travel}</sup></sub></code>
+<br><br>

+The second is a bin for more recreation-like places:
+<br><br>
+<code><sub><sup>{Retail, Landmarks, Restaurants/Bars, Sports/Rec, Landmarks,
+		  Social, Transportation}</sup></sub></code>
+<br><br>

+For both of these bins, I got counts from factual.com within 50, 150, and 300 meters from the location of interest.

 # Perfomance